Department of Sociology

 4. A personal statement (approximately 500 words, or two typed pages) indicating your interest and goals in studying sociology

-5. Three letters of recommendation from references who can speak to your qualifications for the graduate program (at least two of these must be from someone who can speak to your academic qualifications)
+5. Two letters of recommendation from references who can speak to your qualifications for the graduate program (one of these must be from someone who can speak to your academic qualifications)

 6. An academic writing sample (such as a paper written for a class, preferably a sociology class)